Queens Technical HS Grading Policy

 Teachers will assess student learning in a variety of ways over time within a marking period.

-Departments and/or subject-specific teams within the department (example; math department and/or Algebra, Geometry, Trigonometry, Pre-Calculus as a team will determine grading processes, including weights and proportions, and apply them consistently).
+Departments and/or subject-specific teams within the department (example; math department and/or Algebra I, Geometry, Algebra II, Calculus as a team will determine grading processes, including weights and proportions, and apply them consistently).
 The policies will be communicated to administration for approval.
 Once approved, the policy will be communicated to parents and students in writing.